A visit to the Mashantucket Pequot Museum is like stepping into a virtual time machine: the experience is immersive and unforgettable

 The Pequot Cafe serves snacks and lunch during museum operating hours, with a changing menu that features dishes inspired by traditional Native American cooking.
 For groups, advanced lunch orders can be made.
 Banquet facilities are also available.

-The Trading Post Gift Shop offers books, Native American artworks, and mementos of the group’s visit, and anyone wishing to become a member of the museum receives a 10% discount on all purchases.
+The Museum Store offers books, Native American artworks and mementos of the group’s visit, and anyone wishing to become a member of the museum receives a 10% discount on all purchases.